sigma/yann.hodique.info/content/home.md

 <p style="text-align: center; font-size: 200%;">This Page is Forever Unfinished</p>

-<p style="text-align: center; font-size: 120%;">The postings on this site are my own and do not represent VMware's positions, strategies or opinions.</p>
+<p style="text-align: center; font-size: 120%;">The postings on this site are my own and do not represent Google's positions, strategies or opinions.</p>

 ---